xinyuanzhu/2020Fall-POS-Tagger/README.md

 ## Usage
-for LSTM or BiLSTM
+- for LSTM or BiLSTM

-python BiLSTM-Tagger.py --bidir True --layers 2 --hidden_size 128 --epoch 30
+> python BiLSTM-Tagger.py --bidir True --layers 2 --hidden_size 128 --epoch 40

-for Bi-LSTM-CRF
+- for Bi-LSTM-CRF

-python BiLSTM-CRF.py --bidir True --layers 2 --hidden_size 128 --epoch 30
+> python BiLSTM-CRF.py --bidir True --layers 2 --hidden_size 128 --epoch 40

+- To test your own corpus, data should be preprocessed to the form in "testing_corpus.txt" and you need to edit the file path in "model_pred_testing.py".

+> python model_pred_testing.py

 ### Tips
-word embedding因为使用GloVe预训练向量初始化, dim 暂不可通过命令行指定, 需要修改TEXT.build_vocab()等部分.
+To specify **EMBEDDING DIM** of our models, you need to modify the build_vocab process of TEXT and the corresponding model parameters.